|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

-This B-17 was ferried overseas piloted by 1st Lt.
-Philip L. Mathewson from the United States departing MacDill Field via the "African Route" to Java in the Netherlands East Indies (NEI).
-On January 26, 1942 arrived at Surabaya on Java as a replacement aircraft.
+Ferried overseas piloted by 1st Lt.
+Philip L. Mathewson from MacDill Field via the "African Route" to Java in the Netherlands East Indies (NEI).
+On January 26, 1942 arrives at Surabaja Airfield on Java as a replacement aircraft.
 During late January 1942 until early February 1942 this B-17 flew combat missions over Balikpapan, Celebes, Timor and Bali.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|